1jour1vin

 among friends

-"The perfect easy-drinking wine—a light and appealing blend for an evening out or a pre-dinner drink!"
+"The perfect casual wine—a light and appealing blend for an evening out or as an aperitif before dinner!"

 Grolleau, a lesser-known grape variety, produces light, airy wines with notes of fresh fruit and spices.
 The perfect little wine to enjoy with friends over a snack!